dobin/ace-firefist/README.md

 # ACE Fire Fist

 Attack Chain Emulator.
-Like pwntools, but for initial access and executino.
+Like pwntools, but for initial access and execution.
 Like AtomicRedTeam, but the components can be freely combined.

 It can generate artefacts to implement techniques in recipes.
 Recipes use Makers, which can be freely combined to perform complex multi-stage attack chains.

-Makers:
-* makePowershell*
-* makeBat
-* makeIso
-* makeZip
-* makeLnk
-* makeOnenote
-* makeVbs
-* makeHta

-Additionally, the following threat actors recipes are available:
+The following threat actors recipes are available:
 * PY#RATION 1.0
 * PY#RATION 1.6
 * Raspberry Robin